Hotel Mario: Legacy

-In the mid to late 2000s, Hotel Marios cutscenes gained notoriety as Internet memes and endured as one of the most common sources for YouTube poop video mashups.
-A fan remake of the game with several quality of life enhancements, titled Hotel Mario ReBooked, is currently in development.
-Marc Graue reprised his roles as Mario and Luigi in a parody dub in 2012.
+In the mid to late 2000s, Hotel Marios cutscenes gained notoriety as Internet memes and endured as one of the most common sources for YouTube Poop video mashups.
+Marc Graue reprised his roles as Mario and Luigi in a parody dub in late 2011.
+In 2024, a fan remake of the game with several quality of life enhancements, titled Hotel Mario ReBooked, was announced to be in development.